CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Network-Command-Line-Utility---NCLU.md

-The NCLU wrapper utility called `net` is capable of configuring layer 2 and layer 3 features of the networking stack, installing ACLs and VXLANs, rolling back and deleting snapshotestoring configuration files, as well as providing monitoring and troubleshooting functionality for these features.
-You can configure both the `/etc/network/interfaces` and `/etc/frr/frr.conf` files with
-`net`, in addition to running show and clear commands related to
-`ifupdown2` and FRRouting.
+The NCLU wrapper utility called `net` is capable of configuring layer 2 and layer 3 features of the networking stack, installing ACLs and VXLANs, rolling back and deleting snapshots, as well as providing monitoring and troubleshooting functionality for these features.
+You can configure both the `/etc/network/interfaces` and `/etc/frr/frr.conf` files with `net`, in addition to running show and clear commands related to `ifupdown2` and FRRouting.

 ## <span>Install NCLU</span>